mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 ```
 1D Encounter
 1 The Imperial Interstellar Scout Service wants to establish a
 base on Blinderby’s planet.
-He is in favour but the villagers
+He is in favor but the villagers
 are worried that the rough-and-tumble scouts will corrupt their
 children and convince them to leave home.
 2 A visiting ship brought an invasive plant species that is growing